Abronia ornelasi

-Abronia ornelasi, Ornelas's arboreal alligator lizard or Cerro Baul alligator lizard, is a species of arboreal alligator lizard in the family Anguidae.
-The species, which was originally described in 1984 by Jonathan A. Campbell, is endemic to southern Mexico.
+Abronia ornelasi, also known commonly as Ornelas's arboreal alligator lizard, the Cerro Baul alligator lizard, and escorpión arboricola de Ornelas in Mexican Spanish, is a species of arboreal alligator lizard in the subfamily Gerrhonotinae of the family Anguidae.
+The species, which was originally described in 1984 by Jonathan A. Campbell, is native to southern Mexico.

 Etymology

 The specific name, ornelasi, is in honor of Julio Ornelas Martinez who assisted Campbell in fieldwork in Mexico.

 Geographic range

-A. ornelasi is found in the Mexican state of Oaxaca.
+Abronia ornelasi is endemic to the Mexican state of Oaxaca.

 Habitat

-The natural habitat of A. ornelasi is cloud forest at altitudes of 1,500–1,600 m.
+The natural habitat of Abronia ornelasi is cloud forest at altitudes of 1,500–1,600 m.